jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 <details><summary>Hints</summary>

 * To convert the data type of an array, you can use the `astype()` method.
-In this case you might as well opt to have the `mask_and_scale=true` as this will doe the float conversion already.
+In this case you might as well opt to have the `mask_and_scale=true` as this will do the float conversion already.
 * Masking out part of the data based on a condition can be done with the `where()` method.

 </details>